gomasy/ruby-btwattch2/README.md

     -n, --interval <second(s)>       Specify the seconds to wait between updates.
         --on                         Turn on the power switch.
         --off                        Turn off the power switch.
+        --set-rtc <time>             Specify the time to set to RTC.
+        --set-rtc-now                Set the current time of this system to RTC.
 ```
 TBD